 Oregon State University provides outstanding opportunities for students to prepare for a career in medicine.
-Students can choose from an array of exciting, enhance their education through research and other hands on experiences and connect with experienced advisors.
+OSU is one of the best pre-med schools because students can choose from an array of exciting majors, enhance their education through research and other hands on experiences and connect with experienced advisors.
 Some of our majors offer an official pre-medicine option (concentrations) that students can declare and is transcript visible.
 These options are not required by medical schools, but they can help students optimize their courses to prepare for medical school.

 Variety of majors

 Research enhances a student's medical school application and OSU attracts more research funding than any other institution in the state.
 For FY 2019, OSU faculty brought in $439.7 Million.
 Most of our pre-med students are involved in some kind of research, and they can get a Transcript Notation for their research or creative efforts.

 Experienced, accessible advisors